This is the story of how I found

 A moment later they all collapse into nightmare visions from beyond the stars, dark voids and forms unimaginable and equations incomprehensible flash through their minds for what seems like a year, but lasts five minutes.

-Francois decides he has a good feeling about the last door, picks the lock, and opens it to two sailors and a one-legged prostitute.
+Francois decides he has a good feeling about the last door, picks the lock, and opens it to two sailors and a one-legged sex worker.
 He slow claps and walks back downstairs.

 The pile around the bar begins to moan and untangle, Switzer pulls himself up behind the bar again with fresh vomit plastering his shirt against his chest and stomach.
 He stares at the bottle and then Three Beard, and says, “Whatever Rudolfo has gotten himself into, it’s some bad business.
 If anyone has an idea where he is, it’ll be the barge gypsies, you’ll find them easy enough, just go down the docks.”